Alice (virtual assistant): Skills

 In addition to Yandex services, third-party services can be integrated into Alice.
 In 2018, the company expanded the capabilities of Alice through a system of "skills" that use the voice assistant platform to interact with the user.
 "Skills" are chatbots and other Internet services that are activated by a key phrase and work in the interface of Alice.
 The first "skill" was announced by Yandex in February 2018: the voice assistant learned to order pizza from Papa John's restaurants.

 In October 2017, the voice assistant Alice together with the service Flowwow in closed mode began testing the skill for flower delivery.
 In May 2018, at the Yandex conference, the product became available to all users with the ability to pay for flower delivery within the skill.

 In March 2018, Yandex opened the Yandex.
 Dialogs, designed to publish new "skills" and connect them to Alice.
 Dialogues also allows you to connect chats with operators to Yandex services.
 Already by April 2018 on the platform Yandex.
 Dialogs published more than 3 thousand skills, more than 100 passed moderation.
 Thanks to the skills, Alice was trained to work as an announcer: the Yandex voice assistant took part in the April Total Dictation literacy test and read the dictation at Novosibirsk State University.

 At the end of May at Yet Another Conference 2018, Yandex reported that thanks to its skills, Alice has learned to understand what is depicted in a photo and can recognize the make of a car, the breed of cat or dog, an unfamiliar building or monument, and is able to name a celebrity or a work of art.
 For products, Alice will find similar options on Yandex.Market or in a Yandex search.
 In November 2018, Yandex trained Alice to order products on its new Beru marketplace.

 In October 2018, when Alice turned one year old, Yandex launched the "Alice Prize" program.
 Within its framework, the company planned to reward the authors of the best skills every month and pay more than a million rubles by the end of the year.
 According to the company, from March to November 2018, developers created 33 thousand skills.

 In early November, "Yandex" allowed the authors of "skills" to choose the voice of "Alice" to voice messages, adding four new options: Jane, Ermil, Zahara and Ercan Java.

 In August 2019, Tele2, together with Yandex, launched a skill for Alice that allows subscribers of any operator to find a lost phone at home or in the office for free.
 The user can use the voice command "Alice, ask Tele2 to find my phone" on any gadget with Alice, and Tele2 will call the number tied to the device.

+Since 2023 Alisa has been featuring the YandexGPT neural network capable of writing texts and generating ideas.